Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups

 \section{Universal coupling class for Hamiltonian fibrations}

 Although we use here some language of symplectic geometry no special expertise should be necessary.
-As the construction here is basically just a partial reformulation of our constructions in the case of $G=Ham (M, \omega) $, we will not give exhaustive details.
+As the construction here is a partial reformulation of our general constructions, for the special case of $G= \mathcal{H} =\operatorname {Ham} (M, \omega) $, we will not give exhaustive details.